 The year 2016 turned out to be a pretty bad year for the Tacoma.
 That year model received the most amount of complaints and recalls to date.
-Many of the issues where related to the transmission, engine and drivetrain.
+Many of the issues were related to the transmission, engine, and drivetrain.

 The 2016 3rd Gen Toyota Tacoma suffered mainly from Transmission Problems on the 6sp Manual and 6sp Automatic, as well as Problems with the Automatic Transmission Control Module (TCM, PCM).
 2017 models suffered Driveline Vibration under deceleration around 10 – 30 MPH.

-Other problems like electrical, interior and fuel problems where minor and nothing to be too concerned about.
+Other problems like electrical, interior, and fuel problems were minor and nothing to be too concerned about.
 If you are in the market for a used 2016-2017 Tacoma, you’ll do well to inform yourself on what specific issues they had and what to look out for before committing to a purchase.

 So let’s break down the problems and do a deeper dive into what these issues all entailed.